dailyactivitylab/CaregiverSensitivityClassifier/README.md

 Khante, P., Madden-Rusnak, A., & de Barbaro, K. (2025).
 Real-world Classification of Caregiver Sensitivity to Infant Distress. _In Submission_.

 ## Models and Main Package Versions
-Trained Random Forest model can be found in this repository: Final_Sensitivity_Model.
+Trained Random Forest model can be found in this repository: Multiscale_Temporal_Model.h5.

 ### Versions

-# Code
 ## Input Requirements

+Before running any code, make sure the following input files and folders are prepared as shown in the `Example_Inputs` folder:

+### 1. `Distress_Episode_List.csv`
+A `.csv` file containing a list of all distress episode IDs to be processed.
+It should have a single column with the header `Dist_Ep_IDs`.

+### 2. `Episode_Annotations.csv`
-This code assumes that each distress episode has been annotated for **distress** — either through manual labeling or using publicly available models — and includes pre-extracted **LENA adult speech tags** (`FAN` and `MAN`).
+This folder should contain one `.csv` file per participant, with annotations covering all of their distress episodes.
+Each file should be named using the format `<ParticipantID>.csv` (e.g., `P1.csv`).
+To use the trained model, every distress episode must be annotated for **distress** — either through manual labeling or using publicly available models — and must include pre-extracted **LENA adult speech tags** (`FAN` and `MAN`).
+Each file must include the following columns:

-Each participant should have a single `.csv` file containing annotations and ground truth labels for all their distress episodes.
-These files should be placed in the `Participant_Annotations` folder in `Example_inputs`.
-The format must **exactly match** the structure shown in `P1.csv` (more info below).

-Raw audio files for each distress episode should be stored as individual `.wav` files in the `Raw_Audio` folder, with filenames matching the format: `<Participant_ID>_<GT_Episode>`, where `Participant_ID` is the identifier for the participant and `GT_Episode` corresponds to the episode identifier in the CSV.

-### 📄 Input CSV File Format

-Each `.csv` file in the `Participant_Annotations` folder should contain the following columns:

 - `GT_Episode`: Unique identifier for each distress episode (e.g., `Dist_Ep1`)
 - `Begin_res`: Start time of an annotation.
 All new distress episodes start from 0 (in seconds).